SachkoMaxim/Methodologies-lab/README.md

 After that, the converted text with HTML tags will be saved to a .html file you choosed as an output file (if there was no mistakes, of course).

-There are five example files in the examples folder for you to comfortably test the program.
+There are six example files in the examples folder for you to comfortably test the program.

 ## Lab section